Web hosting service: Reliability and uptime

 The availability of a website is measured by the percentage of a year in which the website is publicly accessible and reachable via the Internet.
 This is different from measuring the uptime of a system.
 Uptime refers to the system itself being online.
 Uptime does not take into account being able to reach it as in the event of a network outage.
 A hosting provider's Service Level Agreement (SLA) may include a certain amount of scheduled downtime per year in order to perform maintenance on the systems.
 This scheduled downtime is often excluded from the SLA timeframe, and needs to be subtracted from the Total Time when availability is calculated.
 Depending on the wording of an SLA, if the availability of a system drops below that in the signed SLA, a hosting provider often will provide a partial refund for time lost.
 How downtime is determined changes from provider to provider, therefore reading the SLA is imperative.
 Not all providers release uptime statistics.

 Security

 Because web hosting services host websites belonging to their customers, online security is an important concern.
 When a customer agrees to use a web hosting service, they are relinquishing control of the security of their site to the company that is hosting the site.
-The level of security that a web hosting service offers is extremely important to a prospective customer and can be a major consideration when considering which provider a customer may choose.
+The level of security that a web hosting service offers is extremely important to a prospective customer and can be a major factor when considering which provider a customer may choose.

 Web hosting servers can be attacked by malicious users in different ways, including uploading malware or malicious code onto a hosted website.
 These attacks may be done for different reasons, including stealing credit card data, launching a Distributed Denial of Service Attack (DDoS) or spamming.